sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/ci/index.md

 > WARNING: **A red `main` build is not okay and must be fixed.** Learn more about our `main` branch policy in [Testing principles: Failures on the `main` branch](../testing_principles.md#failures-on-the-main-branch).

 [`buildchecker`](#buildchecker) is a tool responding to periods of consecutive build failures on the `main` branch Sourcegraph Buildkite pipeline.
-If it detects a series of failures on the `main` branch, merges to `main` will be restricted to members of the Sourcegraph team who authored the failing commits until the issue is resolved - this is referred to as a "branch lock".
+If it detects a series of failures on the `main` branch, merges to `main` will be restricted to members of the Sourcegraph team who authored the failing commits until the issue is resolved—this is referred to as a "branch lock".
 When a build passes on `main` again, `buildchecker` will automatically unlock the branch.

 **Authors of the most recent failed builds are responsible for investigating failures.** Please refer to the [Continuous integration playbook](https://handbook.sourcegraph.com/departments/product-engineering/engineering/process/incidents/playbooks/ci#build-has-failed-on-the-main-branch) for step-by-step guides on what to do in various scenarios.